-- A patient has the right to be treated with courtesy and respect, with appreciation of his or her individual dignity, and with protection of his or her need for privacy. - A patient has the right to a prompt and reasonable response to questions and requests. - A patient has the right to know who is providing medical services and who is responsible for his or her care. - A patient has the right to know what patient support services are available, including whether an interpreter is available if he or she does not speak English. - A patient has the right to know what rules and regulations apply to his or her conduct. - A patient has the right to be given by the health care provider information concerning diagnosis, planned course of treatment, alternatives, risks, and prognosis. - A patient has the right to refuse any treatment, except as otherwise provided by law. - A patient has the right to be given, upon request, full information and necessary counseling on the availability of known financial resources for his or her care.

-- A patient who is eligible for Medicare has the right to know, upon request and in advance of treatment, whether the health care provider or health care facility accepts the Medicare assignment rate. - A patient has the right to receive, upon request, prior to treatment, a reasonable estimate of charges for medical care. - A patient has the right to receive a copy of a reasonably clear and understandable, itemized bill and, upon request, to have the charges explained. - A patient has the right to impartial access to medical treatment or accommodations, regardless of race, national origin, religion, handicap, or source of payment. - A patient has the right to treatment for any emergency medical condition that will deteriorate from failure to provide treatment. - A patient has the right to know if medical treatment is for purposes of experimental research and to give his or her consent or refusal to participate in such experimental research. - A patient has the right to express grievances regarding any violation of his or her rights, as stated in Florida law, through the grievance procedure of the health care provider or health care facility which served him or her and to the appropriate state licensing agency. - A patient is responsible for providing to the health care provider, to the best of his or her knowledge, accurate and complete information about present complaints, past illnesses, hospitalizations, medications, and other matters relating to his or her health. - A patient is responsible for reporting unexpected changes in his or her condition to the health care provider. - A patient is responsible for reporting to the health care provider whether he or she comprehends a contemplated course of action and what is expected of him or her. - A patient is responsible for following the treatment plan recommended by the health care provider. - A patient is responsible for keeping appointments and, when he or she is unable to do so for any reason, for notifying the health care provider or health care facility.
+A patient has the right to be treated with courtesy and respect, with appreciation of his or her individual dignity, and with protection of his or her need for privacy.

+A patient has the right to a prompt and reasonable response to questions and requests.

+A patient has the right to know who is providing medical services and who is responsible for his or her care.

+A patient has the right to know what patient support services are available, including whether an interpreter is available if he or she does not speak English.

+A patient has the right to bring any person of his or her choosing to the patient-accessible areas of the health care facility or provider's office to accompany the patient while the patient is receiving inpatient or outpatient treatment or is consulting with his or her health care provider, unless doing so would risk the safety or health of the patient, other patients, or staff of the facility or office or cannot be reasonably accommodated by the facility or provider.

+A patient has the right to know what rules and regulations apply to his or her conduct.

+A patient has the right to be given by the health care provider information concerning diagnosis, planned course of treatment, alternatives, risks, and prognosis.

+A patient has the right to refuse any treatment, except as otherwise provided by law.

+A patient has the right to be given, upon request, full information and necessary counseling on the availability of known financial resources for his or her care.

+A patient who is eligible for Medicare has the right to know, upon request and in advance of treatment, whether the health care provider or health care facility accepts the Medicare assignment rate.
+A patient has the right to receive, upon request, prior to treatment, a reasonable estimate of charges for medical care.

+A patient has the right to receive a copy of a reasonably clear and understandable, itemized bill and, upon request, to have the charges explained.

+A patient has the right to impartial access to medical treatment or accommodations, regardless of race, national origin, religion, handicap, or source of payment.

+A patient has the right to treatment for any emergency medical condition that will deteriorate from failure to provide treatment.

+A patient has the right to know if medical treatment is for purposes of experimental research and to give his or her consent or refusal to participate in such experimental research.

+A patient has the right to express grievances regarding any violation of his or her rights, as stated in Florida law, through the grievance procedure of the health care provider or health care facility which served him or her and to the appropriate state licensing agency.

+A patient is responsible for providing to the health care provider, to the best of his or her knowledge, accurate and complete information about present complaints, past illnesses, hospitalizations, medications, and other matters relating to his or her health.

+A patient is responsible for reporting unexpected changes in his or her condition to the health care provider.

+A patient is responsible for reporting to the health care provider whether he or she comprehends a contemplated course of action and what is expected of him or her.

+A patient is responsible for following the treatment plan recommended by the health care provider.

+A patient is responsible for keeping appointments and, when he or she is unable to do so for any reason, for notifying the health care provider or health care facility.